Attendance Matters: Make every day count…

 A request for exceptional term time leave form, available from the main school reception, MUST be completed and returned to the main school office at least 20 school days before the expected leave.
 School will inform you of the outcome with regards to the request by letter with 10 school days of receiving the form.
 Please do not hesitate to contact the school if you wish to discuss this further.

 Please be aware that the family of schools is working closely together to tackle unacceptable term time leave and there is a consistent approach from across the schools.
+Fines will be issued where leave is not deemed exceptional.

 Please be aware that the education welfare officer Miss Mason, makes regular visits to pupils homes when there is a prolonged pattern of absence, even if we receive notification that a child is ill.